Hiring Discrimination and the Task Content of Jobs: Evidence from a Large-Scale Resume Audit: Results

 \subsection{Decomposing the Mechanism}

+The credential experiment shows that verifiable information narrows non-White-male gaps where evaluation is structured.
+We next decompose the task gradient into subjective and objective channels to identify where structured evaluation appears in the task space.
 Table \ref{table:mechanism-contact} reports estimates from regressions of callbacks on race--gender indicators interacted with the subjective noise proxy ($\hat{B}$, constructed from analytical and interpersonal task intensity) and the objective precision proxy ($\hat{P}$, constructed from routine cognitive task intensity).
-All task components are standardized to mean zero and unit variance, so the coefficients are directly comparable.\footnote{The underlying composites $\hat{B}_j$ and $\hat{P}_j$ are constructed from min-max normalized task measures plus a constant, following the theoretical parameterization in Appendix \ref{appendix:functional_forms}.
-Both are strictly positive in the sample ($\hat{B} \in [1.00, 2.72]$, $\hat{P} \in [1.00, 2.00]$), so the discretion index $E^*_j = \hat{B}_j/(\hat{B}_j + \hat{P}_j)$ lies in $[0.35, 0.66] \subset [0,1)$, as required by the theory.} Columns 1--3 report full-sample estimates, while columns 4 and 5 split the sample by contact intensity (bottom and top 40 percent, respectively) to test Proposition 2's prediction that contact amplifies the discretion channel.
-We present both a pooled minority specification (Panel A), which offers greater power for the key $\hat{B} - \hat{P}$ test and directly sets up the credential analysis in Section \ref{section:credentials}, and group-specific estimates (Panel B) that relax the common-gradient assumption.
+All task components are standardized to mean zero and unit variance, making the coefficients directly comparable.\footnote{This standardization applies to the composites used in the decomposition regressions, where it makes the coefficients directly comparable.
+The discretion index instead uses the same underlying composites on their natural positive scale, constructed from min-max normalized task measures plus a constant (Appendix \ref{appendix:functional_forms}).
+Both are strictly positive in the sample ($\hat{B}_j \in [1.00, 2.72]$, $\hat{P}_j \in [1.00, 2.00]$), so $E_j^\ast = \hat{B}_j/(\hat{B}_j + \hat{P}_j)$ lies in $[0.35, 0.66] \subset [0,1)$, as required by the theory.
+The two applications use monotone transformations of the same task composites for distinct empirical purposes.} Columns 1--3 report full-sample estimates, while columns 4 and 5 split the sample by contact intensity (bottom and top 40 percent, respectively).
+We present a pooled non-White-male specification (Panel A) and group-specific estimates (Panel B) that relax the common-gradient assumption.
+The pooled specification provides greater power for the main $\hat{B} - \hat{P}$ test and matches the pooled specification used in the credential analysis in Section \ref{section:credentials}.\footnote{The pooled indicator includes all five non-White-male groups, including White women, here and in the pooled specifications of Sections \ref{section:credentials} and \ref{section:screening}.
+Appendix Table \ref{table:pool-robustness} re-estimates the pooled mechanism, credential, and screening results with White women excluded, so the pool contains Black and Hispanic applicants only.
+The point estimates are essentially unchanged, the credential joint test strengthens, and the screening interactions retain about 95 percent of their magnitude with wider confidence intervals from the smaller sample.}

-Panel A pools all minority groups.
-The estimates follow the predicted sign pattern.
-The subjective component ($\hat{B}$) is negative but not individually significant, while the objective component ($\hat{P}$) is positive and significant at the 10 percent level.
-The key test is the within-group difference $\hat{B} - \hat{P}$, which is $-0.012$ and significant at the 5 percent level.
-This result provides evidence against a generic screening-difficulty account, which would predict both components widen gaps.